-- studies are conducted which consider the need for MSS unwanted emissions limits for the protection of the EESS (passive) in the frequency band 1 400-1 427 MHz, and those studies form the basis for mandatory unwanted emissions limits, if required, in Resolution 750 (Rev. WRC-19). - there is no negative impact on the interference environment for the EESS/SOS in the 2 025-2 110 MHz frequency band.
+- Studies are conducted which consider the need for MSS unwanted emission limits for the protection of the EESS (passive) in the frequency band 1 400-1 427 MHz, where No. 5.340 applies, and those studies form the basis for mandatory unwanted emission limits, if required, in Resolution 750 (Rev. WRC-19). - There is no negative impact on EESS/SOS operations in the 2 025-2 110 MHz frequency band.